Prayer Opportunities & Spiritual Support

 Grief, Loss and Healing

 HSC Ministry offers a small group for students in the midst of processing grief and loss.
 In a safe, confidential, and communal space, we will have an opportunity to share more deeply about personal experiences with loss, death, and grief, whether those experiences are recent, years ago, or ongoing.
 Through conversation, reflection, and sharing of resources, we hope to accompany one another along a journey toward healing and wholeness.
 These sessions are facilitated by the Chaplains in HSC Ministry.
 We also offer a list of off-campus contacts and available resources, groups, retreats, or programs - both spiritual and non-spiritual in nature.
+Please contact Chaplain Ann Hillman for resources and connection to support.

 Couples who are engaged to be married may reach out to HSC Ministry for a list of resources and opportunities to assist you and your partner in addressing topics such as communication, finances, spirituality, relationship dynamics, families of origin, and work/life balance as you prepare for marriage.
 We can also connect you with resources for PreCana or Marriage Preparation courses or retreats.